| Detail | Info |

 What is PredictStreet?

-PredictStreet is a crypto-based prediction market launching April 9, 2026.
+PredictStreet is a crypto-based prediction market that launched April 9, 2026.
 It is the Official Prediction Market Partner of the FIFA World Cup 2026 and the first prediction market licensed in Europe (Gibraltar).
-Users will be able to trade on match outcomes, tournament brackets, player performances, and other World Cup events.
+Users can trade on match outcomes, tournament brackets, player performances, and other World Cup events.
 Expansion into politics, economics, and culture is planned for later.

 Who owns PredictStreet?